 To me, there have always been two types of teenagers: regular teens — brace-faced and nervous — and TV teens — charismatic, elegant, and always wearing heels.
 Characters that fit into the latter camp include Serena van der Woodsen, Brooke Davis, Spencer Hastings, Lydia Martin, Summer Roberts, Santana Lopez, and Veronica Lodge.
 Don’t get me wrong: Teens on TV were always flawed.
 They dabbled in cocaine, or they stayed out too late, or, in the case of Teen Wolf’s Lydia Martin (played by Holland Roden), they became banshees.
 It’s all a part of the TV fantasy — watching television is meant to be entertaining, so why not watch life through glamazoid glasses?
 TV is just different; in this elevated world, the apartments are a little bigger, and the people are a little more flawless.
 The better for HD lenses to pick up on their lack of pores.

-The show Atypical, a Netflix original that begins streaming August 11, follows Sam (Keir Gilchrist), a high school senior on the autism spectrum.
-The teenagers surrounding him aren’t the average television high schoolers.
-His sister Casey (Brigette Lundy-Paine) is a sophomore, and she doesn’t match the traditional high-school teen mold.
+The show Atypical, a Netflix original that began streaming on Friday, follows Sam (Keir Gilchrist), a teenager on the autism spectrum.
+The classmates surrounding him aren’t the average television teens.
+His sister Casey (Brigette Lundy-Paine) doesn’t fit into the traditional American high-school teen mould.
 She has a pageboy bob for starters.
 It’s all one length, and she parts it down the middle.
 She doesn’t wear visible makeup.
 She might, in fact, have a tiny bit of acne, makeup-created or otherwise.
-Casey is a track star and lives her life in a sweatshirt and jeans.
+Casey is a runner and lives her life in a sweatshirt and jeans.
 She’s nearly a carbon copy of my best friend in high school, who wore the same green sweatshirt for two years.
-(She was also a track star.
+(She was also a runner.
 Perhaps it’s a trend.)
 It’s not that Lundy-Paine looks any different than the average actress; it’s that she’s not styled like she’s about to appear on The Tonight Show with Jimmy Fallon.

 Casey’s friends reflect her level of formality, as does the rest of Atypical’s cast.
 Slightly awkward and not showing signs of having purchased a lip kit recently, her clique looks, by television standards, almost too young to be in high school.
 Maybe it’s because the characters are being played by actors close to their age, versus the Beverly Hills, 90210 and The O.C.’s of yore.
 Sam’s best friend Zahid, played by Nik Dodani, has the swagger of a television teen but the looks of an authentic one.
 He has a floppy, Bieberian haircut that most mothers would hate and lives his life in a polo.